airbytehq/airbyte/docs/deploying-airbyte/on-kubernetes.md

 Both `dev` and `stable` versions of Airbyte include a stand-alone `Minio` deployment.
 Airbyte publishes logs to this `Minio` deployment by default.
 This means Airbyte comes as a **self-contained Kubernetes deployment - no other configuration is required**.

-Airbyte currently supports logging to `Minio` or `S3`.
-The following instructions are for users wishing to log to their own `Minio` layer or `S3` bucket.
+Airbyte currently supports logging to `Minio`, `S3` or `GCS`.
+The following instructions are for users wishing to log to their own `Minio` layer, `S3` bucket or `GCS` bucket.

+The provided credentials require both read and write permissions.
+The logger attempts to create the log bucket if it does not exist.

 #### Configuring Custom Minio Log Location
 Replace the following variables in the `.env` file in the `kube/overlays/stable` directory: